jlouis/combinatorrent/README.md

    - **Top Level**:
       - **Digest**: SHA1 digests as used in the bittorrent protocol.
       - **FS**: Low level Filesystem code.
 Interacts with files.
-      - **HaskellTorrent**: Main entry point to the code.
+      - **Combinatorrent**: Main entry point to the code.
 Sets up processes.
       - **Logging**: Logging interface.
       - **LoggingTypes**: Types and instances used by the Logging framework.
       - **PeerTypes**: Types used by peers.